 The SiO BrowLift patch is super effective at driving moisture to the skin and smoothing fine lines.
 Made from medical-grade silicone, it actually creates a microclimate that supports skin healing and rejuvenation.
 How does it work?
 First, the occlusive layer of the pad draws moisture up from the lower layers of the skin, hydrating tissues from the inside out.
 Then, the moisture rises to the outer layer of the skin, allowing it to plump and fill in lines.
 And as a bonus, compared to a mask that sits on top of the skin, the patch actually uses compression to flatten existing lines, while simultaneously preventing new ones from forming.
 Win-win.

-Facial massage is one of the oldest forms of anti-aging skincare, dating all the way back to the 5,000 year old science of Ayurveda in India, and used by many cultures all over the world.
+Facial massage is one of the oldest forms of anti-aging skincare, dating all the way back to the 5,000-year-old science of Ayurveda in India, and used by many cultures all over the world.
 Massage increases circulation, which stimulates tissue regeneration and can help to even out creases.
 It also encourages lymph drainage, making for a smoother, more contoured appearance.
 To give yourself a facial massage, start with clean, dry skin.
-Get your hands on a high-quality face oil, and massage clean fingertips in circular motions over your forehead and brow area.
+Get your hands on high-quality face oil, and massage clean fingertips in circular motions over your forehead and brow area.
 Ready to get deep?
 Try incorporating a gua sha crystal or jade roller.

 On the less fun (but highly effective!) side of things, professional dermatological treatments like laser resurfacing and chemical peels can be game changers for those pesky lines on your forehead.
 And for the most stubborn ones, Botox and fillers have you covered.
 Botox works by blocking the signals between the nerves and muscles in the forehead, weakening their ability to contract upon moving the skin; and fillers like Restylane and Juvederm rely on hyaluronic acid to actually fill in the gaps.